dgraph-io/dgraph-docs/content/tutorial-6/index.md

 +++
-title = "Get Started with Dgraph - Advanced Text Search on Social Graphs"
+title = "Get Started with Dgraph -  Advanced Text Search" [menu.main] name = "Advanced Text Search" identifier = "tutorials-search" parent = "tutorials" weight = 6
 +++
 **Welcome to the sixth tutorial of getting started with Dgraph.**

 In the [previous tutorial]({{< relref "tutorial-5/index.md" >}}), we learned about building social graphs in Dgraph, by modeling tweets as an example.